Some, if not many of you, will read, if not watch, the movie that will almost certainly follow the publication of Dan Brown’s latest book; “Inferno.”

 SNIP

-The hectic plot involves lots of people chasing Langdon and a hot female physician (whose 200-plus IQ nicely compliments Langdon’s photographic memory) all over Florence and then Venice, before everyone winds up in Istanbul after many double crosses, triple crosses, and maybe even quadruple crosses (I lost count).
-Langdon suspects that a mad scientist may be unleashing a new plague upon the world as his way of controlling the its exploding population before civilization succumbs.
+The hectic plot involves lots of people chasing Langdon and a hot female physician (whose 200-plus IQ nicely compliments Langdon’s photographic memory) all over Florence and then Venice before everyone winds up in Istanbul after many double crosses, triple crosses, and maybe even quadruple crosses (I lost count).
+Langdon suspects that a mad scientist may be unleashing a new plague upon the world to control its exploding population before civilization succumbs.
 Fortunately for Langdon, the hubristic scientist is also a Dante fan, and he’s left lots of clues that only an art professor and symbol expert like Langdon is equipped to understand.

 FULL ARTICLE: